frankyn/app-gradle-plugin/USER_GUIDE.md

 | `useMtimeFileWatcher`    |

 ##### Stage
-The `stage` configuration has the following parameters.
+The `stage` configuration has the following parameters :

 | Parameter               | Description |
 | ----------------------- | ----------- |